erthward/cloud_geocompute_notes.github.io/mspc/hub.md

 big-data geocomputing.
 This approach to geocomputing depends on a set of [core packages](https://pangeo.io/packages.html#packages) that are also central to MSPC workflows
-(mostly; I haven't found myself needing to use Iris at all, though...), and thus are very worth taking the time to learn well.
+(mostly, though I haven't found myself needing to use Iris in my own work so far), and thus are very worth taking the time to learn well.
 (**Note**: Their documentation is excellent and, unlike most cloud computing documentation, it is built with scientists in mind rather than private industry!
 I recommend starting with their